Application Deadline: Tuesday, November 1, 2023, 11:59 PM ET

 NYFA only accepts applications submitted online at: https://nyfawomeninfilm.submittable.com/submit

-Administered by the New York Foundation for the Arts (NYFA) in partnership with the City of New York Mayor’s Office of Media and Entertainment (MOME), the NYC Women’s Media, Music and Theatre Fund (“Women’s Fund”) is the latest in a groundbreaking series of initiatives by the City of New York Mayor’s Office of Media and Entertainment (MOME) that address the underrepresentation of women in film, music, television and theatre.
-The Fund provides grants to encourage and support the creation of content that reflect the voices and perspectives of all who identify as women.
+Administered by the New York Foundation for the Arts (NYFA) in partnership with the City of New York Mayor’s Office of Media and Entertainment (MOME), the NYC Women’s Fund for Media, Music and Theatre (“Women’s Fund”) is a signature initiative that addresses the underrepresentation of women in the entertainment industry.
+The Fund provides grants to encourage and support the creation of content that reflects the voices and perspectives of all who identify as women.

 The maximum potential grant for the Theatre category is $50,000.

 Applications Opened: Tuesday, August, 2023 at 10:00 AM ET

 Applications Closed: November 1, 2023 at 11:59 PM ET*

 *Please note that the application form on Submittable will automatically close and stop accepting applications at this time.

 • Projects must be made by, for, or about women and woman-identified individuals.
 Projects are eligible if they include and/or feature any of the following: a prominent woman-identified perspective, a meaningful woman-identified producer credit, a meaningful woman-identified writing credit, and/or a woman-identified protagonist(s).

 • Must be an original play or book of a musical (with dialogue, lyrics and music) that has not been produced previously.

 • Must be able to project a professional staging (including paid cast and crew) of the developed work by March 31, 2025 for a minimum of 5 performances in New York City.